Articles

 John 14:6

-There’s no getting around the exclusivity of his claim.
-He did not say he was a way among many ways or a door among many doors.
-There’s only one door, and one way, and that’s through Jesus Christ.
+Jesus did not say he was a way among many ways or a door among many doors.
+There’s only one door and one way, and that’s through Jesus Christ.

 John Piper said, “I go to prepare a place for you.
 And as I go I become the way that you get there.
 I am the truth that you hold onto to get there.
 And I am the life – the eternal life that you will enjoy when you get there.
 When I say, “I go to prepare a place for you,“ I mean: I open the way.
 And I am the way.
 I confirm the truth.
 And I am the truth.
 I purchase the life.
 And I am that life.”